REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

-When I got into the niche of land investing, I was pleasantly surprised to learn that it’s not difficult to buy properties for pennies on the dollar.
+When I got into the niche of land investing, I was pleasantly surprised to find that when I looked in the right places and talked to the right people, it wasn't difficult to buy properties for pennies on the dollar.

-To my surprise, I found that getting my properties sold was a bigger challenge than buying them cheaply in the first place.
+To my surprise, selling my properties was a bigger challenge than buying them in the first place.

-In some cases, I got lucky and my properties actually did sell in a matter of days – but more often than not, it took at least a month or two to move my inventory, and every once in a while, I found myself stuck with a property that just wouldn’t freaking sell.
+In some cases, I got lucky, and my properties actually did sell in a matter of days, but more often than not, it took at least a few months to move my inventory, and every once in a while, I found myself stuck with a property that just wouldn't freaking sell.

-Whenever I was dealing with one of these stubborn properties (i.e. – listings that sat on the market for more than three months), I would always remember a saying my dad used to say…
+Whenever I was dealing with one of these stubborn properties (i.e., listings that sat on the market for more than three months), I always remembered what my dad used to say…

 “There's more than one way to skin a cat.”

-Have you ever heard those words before?
-It’s meaning is simple…
+Have you ever heard that before?
+Its meaning is simple…

-Even though we may have a preconceived notion about how something is supposed to be done, there’s almost always an alternative route that will accomplish the same goal.
+Even though we may have a preconceived idea about how something is supposed to be done, there's often an alternative way that will accomplish the same goal.

-Sometimes the alternative is more complicated (hence the reason why nobody does it)…
+Sometimes the alternative is more complicated (hence why nobody does it)…

-But every once in a while, the alternative is actually easier than the conventional route we’re all accustomed to.
-The only reason nobody does it is because it’s not an obvious solution.
+But every once in a while, the alternative is easier than the conventional method we're all accustomed to.
+The only reason nobody does it is that it's not obvious.

 I'll be honest with you… I overpaid for the thing, BIG TIME.